tranthanhvu/WeatherApp/README.md

 ## Run
 - Using vscode, open project folder
 - From the terminal, run `flutter run`.
 Default the environment will be DEV
-- In case you want to run PROD, let's use `flutter run --dart-define ENV=PROD`.
-But, at this time, configuration for PROD and DEV is the same.
+- In case you want to run PROD, please use `flutter run --dart-define ENV=PROD`.
+But, at this time, the configuration for PROD and DEV is the same.
 Note: I usually use vscode for work, however, in case of Android Studio, things may be different.

 ## Build app